TEXT-Fitch affirms IRB Infrastructure Developers at 'Fitch A-(ind)'

 'Fitch BBB(ind)'/Negative) - in FY10, FY11 and H1FY12.

-The company has won a large BOT project of INR48.8bn for six-laning the national
+The company has won a large BOOT project of INR48.8bn for six-laning the

-highway and expressway between Ahmedabad and Vadodara in the state of Gujarat.
+national highway and expressway between Ahmedabad and Vadodara in the state of

-The large size exposes the company to project concentration risks, with EBITDA
+Gujarat.
+The large size exposes the company to project concentration risks, with

-and debt being significantly impacted in case of cost overruns or lower toll
+EBITDA and debt being significantly impacted in case of cost overruns or lower

-this toll road is also on National Highway 8, along which IDAA and IRBSD have
+that this toll road is also on National Highway 8, along which IDAA and IRBSD

 IRB continues to take short-term debt at the holding company level.
 At end-March

-2011, IRB had a debt of INR12.4bn, which was repayable within a year.
+2011, IRB had a debt of INR12.4bn, which was repayable over two years.
 Fitch

 notes that the company had a cash balance of INR8.9bn at end-March 2011, and has